ballerina-guides/integration-tutorials/data-integration/README.md

    final store:Client dbClient = check new;
    ```

-7. Define the [HTTP service (REST API)](https://ballerina.io/learn/by-example/#rest-service) that has the resources that accept user requests, interact with the database and manage operations to create, retrieve, update, and delete employee and task data.
+7. Define the [HTTP service (REST API)](https://ballerina.io/learn/by-example/#rest-service) that has the resources that accept user requests, interact with the database, and manage operations to create, retrieve, update, and delete employee and task data.

    - Open the [Ballerina HTTP API Designer](https://wso2.com/ballerina/vscode/docs/design-the-services/http-api-designer) in VS Code.